SushantBabu97/SushantBabu97.github.io/src/pages/about.md

 Hamro Patro.Studied and implemented Vector databases like ChromaDB and Milvus DB for semantic searches.
 Integrated OpenAI for embedding news data for sematic searches

-- fuzzy search
-- super fast performance
-- draft posts
-- pagination
-- sitemap & rss Feated
-- highly customizable

-If you like this theme, you can star/contribute to the [repo](https://github.com/satnaing/astro-paper).
-Or you can even give any feedback via my [email](mailto:contact@satnaing.dev).